Piplup7575/dice/README.md

 # dice
 quick and easy 3d dice roller
+built using three.js and cannon.js